Madad Ali Sindhi

-Early life
+Early life and education

 Madad Ali Sindhi was born to Allah Bux Qureshi on 12 October 1950 in Hyderabad city of Sindh, Pakistan.
-According to encyclopedia Sindhiana by Sindhi Language Authority Hyderabad, he got primary education from Fatima primary school Hyderabad, Sindh.He did his matriculation from Govt.
+According to encyclopedia Sindhiana by Sindhi Language Authority Hyderabad, he got primary education from Fatima primary school Hyderabad, Sindh.
+He did his matriculation from Govt.
 Boys school Hyderabad.
 He received degree of B.A from Sachal arts and commerce college Hyderabad.
 He passed M.A from university of Sindh, Jamshoro.
 He started writing from 1968 as well as took part in politics.
 He remained organizer of Hyderabad Sindh for Awami League of Sheikh Mujibur Rahman in 1969.
 He is member of board of governors body of Sindhi Language Authority.